zachariahmclean/trace/README.md

 # Find ladders

-First we find the ladders and call bp size in the fsa file.
-The bp is assigned using the local Southern method.
-Basically, for each data point, linear models are made for the lower and upper 3 size standard and the predicted sizes are averaged.
+The known ladder sizes are assigned to peaks in the ladder channel and bp are predicted for each scan.

 ``` r
 find_ladders(